On F List of Movie Reviews

 Jaws.
 But the story about Fernando Rey is quite amusing.
 William Friedkin was a

-fan of foreign films and talked with his producer who to get for certain roles on the international side.
+fan of foreign films and talked with his producer about who to get for certain roles on the international side.
 If

 they saw a particular actor in a so-so film, he was simply gotten.
 When it came to the role of Charnier, they had